Vietnam.vn - Nền tảng quảng bá Việt Nam

 pickleball - Ảnh 1.

-According to a new study published in JAMA Ophthalmology, a total of 3,112 pickleball-related eye injuries were recorded in the United States between 2005 and 2024.
+According to a new study published in JAMA Ophthalmology, a total of approximately 3,112 pickleball-related eye injuries were recorded in the United States between 2005 and 2024.

 Why are eye injuries on the rise?

-Types of injuries and detailed data
+Types of lesions and detailed data

 pickleball - Ảnh 2.